mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/execute-state-exception.md

 ---
 title: ExecuteStateException class
-description: The exception that is thrown when a job is artificially being set to a state of &#39;Running&#39;.
+description: "The exception that is thrown when a job is artificially being set to a state of &#39;Running&#39;. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when a job is artificially being set to a state of 'Running'.